tomorrowdata/COVID-19/automation/README.md

 7. finally, from the same path `COVID-19/automation`,
     - run the command: `./run_automation.sh`
 8. the command will calculate the $Rt$ index for Italy and for each region, processing 4 regions in parallel, one container for each region
+9. when all the calculations are completed, the main container will collect each regional result into one single dataset

 ### Check the status